As one respected Filipino historian once said, “Jose Rizal is everywhere yet he is nowhere.”

 In his journal entry dated January 1, 1883, he shared about a “frightful nightmare” he had two nights before (i.e. December 30).
 In this dream, Rizal was imitating a dying actor and felt his “breath was failing” and his vision became very dim.

 Interestingly, Rizal would be executed 13 years later at the exact same date.
 Austin Coates, Rizal’s biographer, also underscored that there were many incidents written in both Noli Me Tangere and El Filibusterismo that eventually happened to Rizal in real life.

-15. Rizal was widely featured in cigarette wrappers.
-Most of these wrappers, made with Art Deco or Art Nouveau designs, were produced in Binondo during the turn-of-the-century.
+Most of these wrappers, made with Art Deco or Art Nouveau designs, were produced in Binondo during the turn of the century.
 An old cigarette label, Las Delicias, even went to the extreme by featuring Rizal smoking a cigar.

 A native of Camiling in Tarlac, Leonor Rivera captured Rizal’s heart when they met during the former’s 13th birthday party.
 Rizal was then a medical student who boarded at the Casa Tomasina, which at that time was managed by the Riveras.

 Bumping into each other was inevitable: Leonor and Rizal’s youngest sister, Soledad, were both boarding students at La Concordia College.
 Before long, the casual encounters blossomed into a full-fledged romance.

 For a decade (1880-1890), the star-crossed lovers wrote each other countless letters, even after Rizal left for Europe to further his medical studies.
 They continued to keep in touch, but they never saw each other again–no thanks to Noli Me Tangere which already reached the Philippines and had put anyone close to Rizal under scrutiny.